devtank-ltd/osm_firmware_v2/README.md

 The STM models are real hardware and the Linux model, Penguin, for testing.

-To see project documentation, please for to the [docs README](docs/README.md).
+To see project documentation, please go to the [docs README](docs/README.md).

 License
 =======